nipuna-g/Spelling-Alphabet/README.md

 $ polymer serve
 ```

-Navigate to `http://localhost:8000/` in order to view the page
+Navigate to `http://localhost:8000/` in order to view the page.

 ## Building Your Application